Johnson Investment Counsel, Inc.

 As the unusual word “counsel” in its name suggests, Johnson Investment Counsel is not your typical practice.
 It was founded by Tim Johnson, a business professor at the University of Cincinnati who was always happy to advise friends on their finances.
 When the requests became more than he could handle, including from institutions, he decided to hire people and start the firm.

 That was 1965.
-Today, the firm manages nearly $10.7 billion in assets and employs 68 advisors.
+Today, the firm manages more than $13.1 billion in assets and employs 68 advisors.
 With headquarters in Cincinnati, the fee-only practice is No. 3 on SmartAsset’s top financial advisor firms lists for both Cincinnati and Ohio.
 Johnson Investment also has offices in Cleveland, Columbus, Dayton - and as of 2019, Chicago and Detroit.

 Johnson Investment Counsel Background